Relenes510/reveel_th_proj/README.md

 # How to run pipeline
 The actual “pipeline” is essentially the Pipeline notebook that triggers the individual pieces.
 Run the “pipeline” notebook to get all the notebook outputs.
 Open + run the individual notebooks to see how they are ran.
 All dependencies are included in the requirements.txt.
-ETL_Design.jpeg for a visual look into how I would set this pipeline up in a real data orchestrating tool
 ![ETL_Design.jpeg](ETL_Design.jpeg)
+This is how I would set this pipeline up in a real data orchestrating tool

 # Example outputs for analysis queries
 ##### Please see ./analysis questions.ipynb for derivation of answers!